 | Discontinued | ? |

-There are no moving or electrical connections between the Photomicro Adapter H2 and the Olympus OM camera body, so it is easy to adapt digital camera bodies that are less deep than the OM, and Canon EOS digital SLRs and mirrorless cameras are often used.
-The most suitable are full-frame bodies such as the EOS 5D Mark II, Mark III and Mark IV, the EOS 6D and EOS 6D Mark II, the R8 and the RP, because they have a sensor the same size as 35 mm film.
+There are no moving or electrical connections between the Photomicro Adapter H2 (or H) and the Olympus OM camera body, so it is easy to adapt digital camera bodies that are less deep than the OM, and Canon EOS digital SLRs and mirrorless cameras are often used.
+The most suitable ones are full-frame bodies such as the EOS 5D Mark II, Mark III and Mark IV, the 6D and 6D Mark II, the R8 and the RP, because they have a sensor the same size as 35 mm film.

 Olympus OM 35 mm camera bodies and the SC 35 Type 12 scientific camera have a register distance of 46.0 mm from the film plane to the front surface of the mount for lenses.
 Canon EOS digital SLRs have a corresponding distance of 44.0 mm, and so they need an adapter 2.0 mm thick when they are used to replace an Olympus body.
-Canon EOS R mirrorless cameras have a corresponding distance of 20.0 mm, and so they need an adapter 26.0 mm thck.
+Canon EOS R mirrorless cameras have a corresponding distance of 20.0 mm, and so they need an adapter 26.0 mm thick.

 The register distances for many other cameras can be found in Camera Mounts Sorted by Register.